Keeping Your Car Maintained to Avoid Expensive Repairs

 Maintaining your car in top form isn’t always rocket science, and with proper and timely servicing it shouldn’t work out expensive or time consuming.
 However, at this point it is best to get your hands on a trusted mechanic and hold on to them.
 Getting your car checked at the same mechanic consistently will make detecting new and developing problems easy, and also save you money.

 You could be taken for a ride if you do not choose the right mechanic.
-A good way to start is is to get recommendations and suggestions from colleagues, friends and family.
+A good way to start is to get recommendations and suggestions from colleagues, friends and family.

 Independent mechanics are generally less expensive than auto dealerships due to their lower overheads.
 Likewise, your dealer would certainly have a better understanding of the car and the faults that could show up.
 While choosing a new mechanic, the cheapest option isn’t always the best option.
 Get a second opinion if an extensive list of jobs needs to be done on your car.
 Comparing the costs and service plans of different mechanics will give you a fair impression of what works out best for you and your car.
+Get yourself a auto warranty quote and ensure that your car is in the best possible condition all year round.